Basic craft store pumpkins are updated with chalk paint in shades of green and

 I love how this simple step takes plastic pumpkins from looking like they've been painted to actually having the texture and color variations of a real pumpkin.

 Interested in trying this craft for yourself?
-Here's how!
+Read on to learn how!

-Because colors like orange and red tend to bleed and are hard to cover with a light colored coat of paint, I started this project by basecoating all the pumpkins with Fusion Color Blocker.
-It is a light gray colored primer that really keeps the color underneath from showing through and allows you to use less of the chalk paint on top.
+Because colors like orange and red tend to bleed and are hard to cover with a light colored paint, I started this project by basecoating all the pumpkins with Fusion Color Blocker.
+It is a light gray colored primer that helps keep the color underneath from showing through and allows you to use less of the chalk paint on top.

 Then comes the fun part.....Dry brushing the pumpkins to give them a bit more character!